zhangs06/personal-website-pelican/content/blog/mapshaper-command-line.rst

 :date: 2015-10-21
 :category: gis

-`Mapshaper <http://mapshaper.org/>`_ is a powerful tool that is best known for fast and easy simplification.
+`Mapshaper <http://mapshaper.org/>`_ is a free and open-source tool that is best known for fast and easy simplification.
 Other tools for simplification - like QGIS or ogr2ogr - do not preserve topology while simplifying.
 This means you may get sliver polygons or missing intersections.
 Mapshaper performs topologically-aware simplification and gives you much more control on the process.